 - Place the dough into an oiled bowl, oil the top, cover it with plastic wrap, and let it rise for 2 hours at room temperature, away from cool air.

-- Take both focaccias out of the oven, let cool slightly.
+And there you have it, a wonderful wholemeal spelt focaccia, with lovely pockets of tasty olives and tomatoes.
 I usually brush the top with evo oil, it gives a nice shine and an additional flavor.

-The toppings are only a suggestion, although very tasty.
+- Also, the toppings are only a suggestion.
 You could use different olives, or omit; cherry tomatoes, or sundried tomatoes instead of roasted tomatoes.
 Or, you can simply sprinkle the top with herbs, evo oil, and coarse sea salt.
 Be creative in your kitchen.